sampsyo/cs6120/content/blog/2025-05-13-zihan-ethan-project.md

 ## Preparations
 #### Flattened Bril Representation
 We implemented a flattened Bril representation that avoided the heap fragmentation that can come with a standard, pointer-based program representation.
-Here are some of our flattened equivalents.
+The main idea is to allocate continuous blob of data without extra pointer indirection on heap for better locality and later reference elements in it with newtype wrapped indices.
+Here are some design choices we have made:
 ```rust
 pub enum Instruction {
     Add(Variable, Variable, Variable),